top of page

 Trails - The tracks are constantly being upgraded and are wide and extremely user friendly in terms of navigation and terrain.

 Getting there - The Peninsula is a 1 hour 20 minute drive from Hobart.
-There is around 2km of unsealed but well maintained road getting to the Cape Raoul trailhead.
+There is 2km of unsealed, though well maintained, road getting to the Cape Raoul trailhead.
 There is 12km of unsealed road heading to Fortescue campground (Joiners Link Road).

 CAPE RAOUL - 15km